HSF/iDDS/docs/source/general/v2/architecture.rst

 whole system.
 They are for example:

 * Request Daemon (Clerk) - in charge of handling requests
+* Workflow Daemon (Marshaller) -- in charge of handling workflows.
 * Transform daemon (Transformer) - in charge of handling transforms
-* Collection daemon (Transporter) - in charge of input and output collection handling
 * Processing daemon (Carrier) - in charge of handling processings which do the real data transformation.
 * Message daemon (Conductor) - in charge of delivering messages to ActiveMQ, which will be consumed by following workflow.